Skip to content

 387. Redemption Whiskey with Alan Kennedy

-Master Blender Alan Kennedy pours Redemption Bourbon, a Cognac Finished High Rye Bourbon, and the world's first sur lie–aged rye whiskey, Surly Rye.
+Master blender Alan Kennedy pours Redemption Bourbon, the Cognac Finished High Rye, and the world-first Surlee Rye on The Bourbon Road.

 The Bourbon Road Media Player